 Another form of detoxification includes medical detox.
 In this scenario, you would stay in the hospital and gradually have your medication tapered down to a lower dose or stopped completely.
 In the hospital, you would receive support for your physical symptoms and constant monitoring.
 However, it is very uncomfortable, both physically and psychologically, to detox from an opiate, and the slow tapering can sometimes prolong the process.
 Professionals generally don’t recommend stopping cold turkey because of the inherent health risks and potential risk of relapse.

 Many treatment centers and physicians use replacement therapy for opioid addiction.
 Instead of taking your current medication, you switch over to an opiate, such as Suboxone or methadone, with the goal of tapering off at a later date.
 However, this method does not often solve the problem because you are trading one opiate for another.
 The main problem of opioid dependence still exists.
 In a nutshell, the person just trades one opioid for another.

 At the Waismann Method, you are admitted into a hospital, receive a complete physical, and we uphold the highest safety standards.
-Our quadruple board certified medical director places you under sedation and administers a drug that blocks the opioid receptors in the brian.
+Our quadruple board-certified medical director places you under sedation and administers a drug that blocks the opioid receptors in the brain.
 While you are still under sedation, your body goes through physical withdrawal but you don’t feel it.
 Many people find that this form of detox is easier on them both physically and mentally, and it results in lasting sobriety.